EvanSvetina/CSSEproj1/navigation/about.md

     </ul>
     <img src="https://i0.wp.com/xboxera.com/wp-content/uploads/2020/10/riskofrain.jpg?fit=1280%2C720&ssl=1" alt="ROR2" width="350">

-If you know any of these games even remotely, please contact me with my discord username "pika43" ad I will talk your ear off for days on end.<br>
+If you know any of these games even remotely, please contact me with my discord username "pika43" and I will talk your ear off for days on end.<br>
 My favorite Music genres are:
 <ul>
         <li>Rock/Metal</li>